austinbaccus/forza-telemetry/README.md

 ### Why does the MPG value look off?

 Because Forza doesn't tell us how much fuel is actually in the car, so a best guess is made.
+The MPG calculation is assuming that every car in Forza has around 14 gallons of fuel.
+Fixing this (or getting the correct fuel capacity values) is on my to-do list.

 ### Why is the app running slowly?